kaiwalya-07/Lab-Exam-Proctoring-in-Linux/README.md

 make
 ```
 There may be the following error that will interrupt the building process if you are on Ubuntu.
-No rule to make target 'debian/canonical-certs.pem
-Fix this issue with the two given commands
+No rule to make target 'debian/canonical-certs.pem, then fix this issue with the two given commands
 ```bash
  scripts/config --disable SYSTEM_TRUSTED_KEYS
  scripts/config --disable SYSTEM_REVOCATION_KEYS